-1835 Systems - Guest use the "A" and "Z" buttons to locate the name in the directory.
+1835 System - Guest use the "A" and "Z" buttons to locate the name in the directory.
 Once the residents name is displayed, the guest presses the "CALL" button and the system will connect to the resident's telephone.
 The guest may also enter the directory code on the keypad to place the call.

-1837 Systems - Guest use the "A" and "Z" buttons to locate the name in the directory.
+1837 System - Guest use the "A" and "Z" buttons to locate the name in the directory.
 When the desired resident's name is displayed on the page, the "A" and "Z" buttons are used to move the PUSH CALL cursor up and down.
 When the PUSH CALL cursor is flashing on the desired resident's name, the guest then can press the "CALL" button and the system will connect to the resident's telephone.
 The guest may also enter the directory code on the system keypad to place the call.
 If the resident's line is busy, the system will emit a busy signal.
 If this happens, the guest can press the # key or the "CALL" button to hang up and then try again.
 Residents can avoid missing calls from guests at the telephone entry system by ordering call waiting from the local telephone company.

-DTMF TONGS - The telephone entry system can output DTMF tones from the keypad AFTER a call has been answered.
+DTMF TONES - The telephone entry system can output DTMF tones from the keypad AFTER a call has been answered.

-• If the key is pressed by itself - the system will hang-up.
+• If the \ key is pressed by itself - the system will hang-up.

-Example: = hang-up.
+Example: 🗰 = hang-up.

-• If any key is pressed prior to the key, then ALL keys pressed will emit DTMF tones.
+• If any key is pressed prior to the # key, then ALL keys pressed will emit DTMF tones.

-Example: [7] [2] [3] [4] = DTMF tones for all buttons including the [4] key.
+Example: 1 2 3 4 # = DTMF tones for all buttons including the # key.

-• If there is more than a 2-second delay between numbers and the key, then the key will hang-up the system.
+• If there is more than a 2-second delay between numbers and the 🗰 key, then the 💓 key will hang-up the system.

-Example: The last second delay = hang-up.
+Example: 1 2 3 4 more than a 2-second delay # = hang-up.